tadasant/strand-api/README.md

 In order to have access to the `STATIC_ROOT` directory, which we have set to be an S3 bucket, we use the instance role assigned to instances that run our application called `portal-elasticbeanstalk-staging-role`.

-To simulate production, we use an [ElasticCache](https://aws.amazon.com/elasticache/) Redis cluster.
-In staging, we're using security group rules for privacy (e.g. only allowing inbound requests from the application server).
-For the v 0.1, this is probably still completely fine.
-However, at some point we may want to start using encryption in-transport or encryption at-rest.
-To connect to the Redis cluster, you can use the `telnet` client from an instance in the same subnet with access to the cluster.

 ### Steps